cecilehannay/github-tutorial/README.md

-This contains a mix of useful github commands
+This contains a mix of useful github commands that I am collecting from various source

 -----------